-- Prepare an active transport strategy for Brisbane Airport - Work with the Queensland Government to investigate the feasibility of electric bicycle or scooter shared schemes at Brisbane Airport. - New cycle paths between Viola Place and Kingsford Smith Drive (BCC initiative) and Viola Place and Sugarmill Road. - A pedestrian and on-road cycle network at the BNE Auto Mall. - Investigation of future improvements in consultation with user groups including Bicycle Queensland and the Airport Bicycle User Group.
+- · Work with the Queensland Government to investigate the feasibility of electric bicycle or scooter shared schemes at Brisbane Airport. - New cycle paths between Viola Place and Kingsford Smith Drive (BCC initiative) and Viola Place and Sugarmill Road. - · A pedestrian and on-road cycle network at the BNE Auto Mall. - Investigation of future improvements in consultation with user groups including Bicycle Queensland and the Airport Bicycle User Group.